ParedesGab/PP3-my-community-finances-app/README.md

 11. Enable either automatic deployment by clicking on the button "Enable Automatic Deploys" in the "Automatic Deploys" Section or deploy a branch manually by selecting the branch and clicking the button "Deploy Branch" in the "Manual deploys" section.
 12. Allow the application build process to complete.
 Then, click the "View" link to access your deployed application.

-The live link can be found here: MISSING
+The live link can be found here: [The 2025 Community Finances App!](https://my-finances-tracker-5a1726e2723f.herokuapp.com/)

 ## Local Deployment